YuetHo/react-maps-toast/README.md

-# Google Maps in React Crash Course
+# Practice project using google Maps API and Toastify